rsa17826/vex-plus-plus/readme.md

       - **canAttachToPaths**: allows this block to attach to paths
       - **color**: sets the modulate property

-  - **spark block/counterClockwise**: has solid collision, kills the player on contact with the spark that moves counterClockwise along the edge of the block when the spark contacts water, the wayer will become eletric and kill the player if the player is inside the water
+  - **spark block/counterClockwise**: has solid collision, kills the player on contact with the spark that moves counterClockwise along the edge of the block when the spark contacts water, the wayer will become electric and kill the player if the player is inside the water
     <br><br><img src="scenes/blocks/spark block/counterClockwise/images/1.png" alt="image of block spark block/counterClockwise" width="50" height="50">

     - scalable